cooperwalbrun/pychan/README.md

 # With all logging disabled (default)
 fourchan = FourChan()

-# Tell pychan to gracefully ignore HTTP exceptions from its internal logic if an error occurs
+# Tell pychan to gracefully ignore HTTP exceptions, if any, within its internal logic
 fourchan = FourChan(raise_http_exceptions=False)

-# Tell pychan to gracefully ignore parsing exceptions from its internal logic if an error occurs
+# Tell pychan to gracefully ignore parsing exceptions, if any, within its internal logic
 fourchan = FourChan(raise_parsing_exceptions=False)

 # Configure logging explicitly
 logger = PychanLogger(LogLevel.INFO)
-fourchan = FourChan(logger)
+fourchan = FourChan(logger=logger)

 # Use all of the above settings at once
 logger = PychanLogger(LogLevel.INFO)